Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Scala

-When people who do functional programming have to work with Java people.
+When functional programming people have to work with Java people.

+## Clojure

+When LISP people have to work with Java people.

 ## C\#